Dominic Smith Preview, Player Props: Nationals vs. Marlins

-After going 0-for-4 in his last game, Dominic Smith and the Washington Nationals take on the Miami Marlins (who will start Eury Perez) at 4:10 PM ET on Saturday.
+On Sunday, Dominic Smith (.237 on-base percentage in past 10 games, 94 points below season-long percentage) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be JT Chargois.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Yankees.
+He had a hitless showing in his previous game (0-for-4) against the Marlins.

 Dominic Smith Game Info & Props vs. the Marlins